-Hotspots (also known as summer sores or moist dermatitis) seem to appear from nowhere on your pet’s skin and can cause a lot of discomfort for your dog who are more prone to developing them.
-They can have a variety of causes (for eg. ticks) but the most common one is bacteria.
+Hotspots (also known as summer sores or moist dermatitis) seem to appear from nowhere on your pet’s skin and can cause a lot of discomfort for your dog who is more prone to developing them.
+They can have a variety of causes (for e.g. ticks) but the most common one is bacteria.
 If you see them on your dog (they commonly look quite raw and weeping) please seek the advice of a vet.
 They usually respond well to a course of antibiotics.
-For some reason cats don’t seem to suffer from them as much.

 Guard against ticks

-Signs that your dog is suffering with ticks include excessive scratching or licking in one particular area.
+Signs that your dog is suffering from ticks include excessive scratching or licking in one particular area.

-Pet owners must be careful when removing ticks, and we suggest the safest way to do this would be to use tweezers to grip the visible part of the tick and pull it straight out of the animal’s skin.
+Pet owners must be careful when removing ticks, and we suggest the safest way to do this would be to use tweezers to it straight out of the animal’s skin.
 Do not twist the tick, burn the tick or apply anything else to the skin as this could cause further damage to your pet.

-With the risk of so many tick-borne diseases, you may find it wise to place the removed tick into a dated ziplock bag in the freezer.
-This way, if your pet shows any signs of illness, you can give the tick to the vet and they will be able to analyse it
+With the risk of so many tick-borne diseases, you can place the removed tick into a dated ziplock bag in the freezer.
+This way, if your pet shows any signs of illness, you could give the tick to the vet and they will be able to analyse it.

-We know that the average dog walker is already well aware that ticks and other parasites can spread infections like Lyme’s disease, but Babesiosis is an especially aggressive and dangerous illness.
+Some dog owners are already well aware that ticks and other parasites can spread infections like Lyme’s disease, but Babesiosis is an especially aggressive and dangerous illness.

 Melanomas (skin cancers)

-How do I protect my pet against developing melanomas?
+How can I help protect my dog against developing melanomas?